 Combination welders prepare materials to be welded.
 They also weld metal components and maintain welding torches and equipment.
 Combo welders are trained in arc welding including SMAW (Shield Metal Arc Welding) and TIG-GTAW (Gas Tungsten Arc Welding).

 The aging infrastructure in the US requires the expertise of welders and metal cutters to help rebuild bridges, highways, and buildings.
-According to the US Bureau of Labor Statistics, employment of welders and metal cutters is projected to grow 6 percent between 2016 and 2026.
+The demand for welder and metal cutters grows due to the aging of the population and the retiring of the baby boomer generation.
 With the basic skills of welding very similar across industries, welders and sheet metal fabricators can easily shift from one industry to another without ever changing careers.

 To learn more about the Welding programs and explore if MIAT is right for you, fill out the form on this page.
 Contact us if you are interested in becoming a welding technician today.